Can I pull out of a property sale or purchase?

 By Conveyancer & Solicitor, Victoria Leech

-If you decide to withdraw or reject the offer before exchange of contracts, you may be subject to certain charges.
+If you decide to withdraw or reject the offer before exchanging contracts, you could still have to pay certain charges.

-For instance, if you’re the seller you need to check the terms of your contract with the estate agent.
-If they have found a buyer who is willing and able to complete but you withdraw the property from sale, you may still have to pay the estate agent's a fee.
+For instance, if you’re the seller you need to check the terms of your agreement with your estate agent.
+If they have found a buyer who's willing and able to complete but you withdraw the property from sale, you might still have to pay the estate agent's fee.

-Both sellers and buyers must check the terms of the retainer with their Conveyancers.
-If the Conveyancers have begun work and the sale/purchase does not complete, you may be charged by the hour for the work done.
+Whether you're the seller or the buyer, you'll also need to check the terms of their retainer with your Conveyancer.
+If the Conveyancers have begun work and the sale/purchase doesn't complete, you may be charged by the hour for the work done.
 Any disbursements incurred by your Conveyancers will still be payable.
-So for example, if your Solicitor has submitted a request for searches from the Local Authority, the cost of those searches are still payable by you.
+So for example, if your Solicitor has submitted a request for searches from the Local Authority, you'll still need to cover the cost of those searches.

 If you are a buyer, you will also be unable to recover mortgage adviser fees or lender valuation fees.